Sterilization (microbiology): Quantification

-The D-value is a function of sterilization conditions and varies with the type of microorganism, temperature, water activity, pH etc..
-For steam sterilization (see below) typically the temperature, in degrees Celsius, is given as an index.
+The D-value is a function of sterilization conditions and varies with the type of microorganism, temperature, water activity, pH, etc..
+For steam sterilization (see below), typically the temperature, in degrees Celsius, is given as an index.

 Theoretically, the likelihood of the survival of an individual microorganism is never zero.
 To compensate for this, the overkill method is often used.
 Using the overkill method, sterilization is performed by sterilizing for longer than is required to kill the bioburden present on or in the item being sterilized.
 This provides a sterility assurance level (SAL) equal to the probability of a non-sterile unit.

-For high-risk applications, such as medical devices and injections, a sterility assurance level of at least 10−6 is required by the United States Food and Drug Administration (FDA).
+For high-risk applications, such as medical devices and injections, a sterility assurance level of at least 10−6 is required by the United States of America Food and Drug Administration (FDA).

 Heat

 Steam

 Steam sterilization, also known as moist heat sterilization, uses heated saturated steam under pressure to inactivate or kill microorganisms via denaturation of macromolecules, primarily proteins.
 This method is a faster process than dry heat sterilization.
 Steam sterilization is performed using an autoclave, sometimes called a converter or steam sterilizer.
-The article is placed in the autoclave chamber, which is then sealed and heated using pressurized steam to a temperature set point for a defined period of time.
+The object or liquid is placed in the autoclave chamber, which is then sealed and heated using pressurized steam to a temperature set point for a defined period of time.
 Steam sterilization cycles can be categorized as either pre-vacuum or gravity displacement.
 Gravity displacement cycles rely on the lower density of the injected steam to force cooler, denser air out of the chamber drain.
-In comparison, pre-vacuum cycles draw a vacuum in the chamber to remove cool dry air prior to injecting saturated steam, resulting in faster heating and shorter cycle times.
+In comparison, pre-vacuum cycles create a vacuum in the chamber to remove cool dry air prior to injecting saturated steam, resulting in faster heating and shorter cycle times.
 Typical steam sterilization cycles are between 3 and 30 minutes at 121-134 C at 100 kPa, but adjustments may be made depending on the bioburden of the article being sterilized, its resistance (D-value) to steam sterilization, the article's heat tolerance, and the required sterility assurance level.
 Following the completion of a cycle, liquids in a pressurized autoclave must be cooled slowly to avoid boiling over when the pressure is released.
 This may be achieved by gradually depressurizing the sterilization chamber and allowing liquids to evaporate under a negative pressure, while cooling the contents.